musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

   - [Sensor ](#sensor)

 ## Event-driven Automation
-To add event-driven automation capabilities within our platform, we will configure Argo Events to integrate with an event source and trigger automated Argo workflows.
+To add event-driven automation capabilities within our platform, we configure Argo Events to integrate with an event source and trigger automated Argo workflows.
 Our aim is to trigger a Workflow upon receiving an HTTP POST request from FastAPI, such as when a developer initiates a request to provision a new environment or deploy an application.
 To achieve this, we need to create the following resources in Kubernetes.

 ## EventBus
 The **[EventBus](https://argoproj.github.io/argo-events/concepts/eventbus/)** resource acts as the transport layer within Argo Events, facilitating the communication between EventSources and Sensors.
 It serves as a central hub where EventSources publish events, and Sensors subscribe to those events to execute triggers and automated workflows.
 Argo Events supports three implementations of the EventBus: NATS, Jetstream, and Kafka.
 In our case, we are using the NATS implementation, which provides a lightweight and efficient messaging system for event distribution.